weston-bailey/Hyperdrive/README.md

 * Enemy waves are handled by functions that contain for loops that and push new enemy objects to the enemy array
 * The waves functions are passed to the wave machine as in an array as function pointers so it can randomly choose an index to call a function

-## example pseudo code prototype for Star class
+## example pseudo code prototype for Star class and explanation of render loop core functionality

-> a bunch of stars will be pushed to an array on game start to make the background, the render loop will iterate through the star array to update and draw each of them.
-The enemy obstacle array will work similarly but also check for hit detection.
+> a bunch of stars are pushed to an array on game start to make the background, the render loop iterates through the star array to update and draw each of them.
+The enemy obstacle array works similarly but also checks for hit detection.
+Enemy objects, exhaust and debris self-flag as no longer relevant to gampeplay when aren't visible and garbage collector loop iterates over the enemy array to check if any enemies have drifted off screen.

 ```